Lab objectives and goals:

 My lab is focused on understanding how cell-to-cell communicative behavior of immune cells is regulated within healthy tissue, and how these behaviors are altered in response to an infection in vivo.

 We use multiphoton intravital microscopy (MP-IVM) to visualize the migration, dynamic behavior and localization of immune cells within their physiological tissue in live, anaesthetized mice.
-Our new imaging facility allows us to perform MP-IVM in infected animals that require BSL2+ containment.
+Our dedicated imaging facility allows us to perform MP-IVM in infected animals that require BSL2+ containment.
 The goal is to use microscopy and analytical approaches to characterize the relationship between cellular motility, intercellular communication and immunity using novel imaging techniques.

-Current projects in the lab:
+Current research projects

 Large "dendritic-like" syncytium in the lymph node.